← Back to docs

 Basic Send

-The simplest way to send an email:
+The simplest way to send an email from server-side Node.js code:

-from: 'notifications@yourapp.com',
+from: "notifications@yourapp.com",

-to: ['user@example.com'],
+to: ["user@example.com"],

-subject: 'Your order has shipped',
+subject: "Your order has shipped",

-html_body: '<p>Your order #12345 is on its way!</p>'
+html_body: "<p>Your order #12345 is on its way!</p>",

 });